A short history

 There were seven founder members the most eminent of these being Worship Brother Walter Foster a doctor at the Birmingham General Hospital.
 He later became a Member of Parliament for Chester and Ilkeston and was the first Doctor to hold a ministerial post.
 He was knighted and subsequently elevated to the Peerage as Baron Ilkeston of Ilkeston, he died in 1913.

 The first summons 26 February 1874 indicates a start time of 5pm where a ceremony of initiation and a passing took place.
 On the night the accounts were presented showing the Lodge had in hand cash amounting to £141 10 s 5 d which in today’s money represents £11,690.
 Yearly subscription in 1864 was 15 shillings and 9 d which in today’s money would be £1541.
 You will be relieved to know that our fees are just over a tenth of that figure now.

-The lodge has met in various places, starting in the masonic rooms in Newhall Street to our present meeting place in St. Pauls Square.
+The lodge has met in various places, starting in the masonic rooms in Newhall Street to our present meeting place at Severn Street Masonic Hall.
 Our meeting dates have changed as in 1867 meetings were held in September, October, November, December, January, February, March (2 meetings), April, May, June (2 meetings), July and August (2 meetings).
 They even met on New Years day.
 By 1872 they had started taking a Masonic break, the last meeting being in June and restarting in October.
-We now meet on the first Monday of each of the following months, October, November, December, February, March and April.
+We now meet on the first Wednesday of each of the following months, October, November, January, February, March and April.
 Our meeting times normally start at 6.30pm, and for those brethren that stay for a meal afterwards can to have left by 10pm at the latest.